 It is imperative that you register with Rowing Canada on their membership web site.
 Rowing Canada provides insurance and support services to rowers and clubs.
 Unless you register with Rowing Canada, you are not covered by insurance for the rowing portion of the camp.
 The cost of the Rowing Canada membership is included in your program fee, so there is no extra cost to register.

 When you register with Rowing Canada, you will be offered the opportunity to pay for the program.
-Because there are multiple partners involved, please do not pay for the program through Rowing Canada.
-Please pay the Deep Cove Rowing Club directly.
+You can either pay on the Rowing Canada web site or you can pay the Deep Cove Rowing Club directly at the boathouse.